ida-j/Stata-intro-tutorial/README.md

 # Stata-intro-tutorial
-Introductory tutorial for regression analysis with Stata
+Introductory tutorial for regression analysis with Stata.

+No prior experience with Stata required.